JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 [//]: # (title: Build a web application with React and Kotlin/JS — tutorial)

-This tutorial will teach you how to build a browser application with Kotlin/JS and the [React](https://reactjs.org/) framework using the Gradle plugin.
+This tutorial will teach you how to build a browser application with Kotlin/JS and the [React](https://reactjs.org/) framework.
 You will:

 * Complete usual kinds of tasks associated with building a typical React application.
 * Explore how [Kotlin's DSLs](type-safe-builders.md) can be used to help express concepts concisely and uniformly without sacrificing readability, allowing to write a fully-fledged application completely in Kotlin.
-* Learn how to use ready-made components created by the community, use external libraries, and publish the final application.
+* Learn how to use ready-made NPM components, use external libraries, and publish the final application.

-The output will be a website _KotlinConf Explorer_ with an overview of the [KotlinConf](https://kotlinconf.com/) event with links to talks, which users can mark as seen or unseen and watch them all on one page.
+The output will be a _KotlinConf Explorer_ web app dedicated to the [KotlinConf](https://kotlinconf.com/) event with links to conference talks.
+Users will be able to watch all the talks on one page and mark them as seen or unseen.

 The tutorial assumes you have prior knowledge of Kotlin and basic knowledge of HTML and CSS.
 Understanding the basic concepts behind React may help understand some sample code but is not strictly required.